NSJGIT/SimpleTrader/README.md

 This allows you to:

-**Explore the app's trading flow (search, buy/sell, portfolio updates)
+- **Explore the app's trading flow (search, buy/sell, portfolio updates)

-**Develop and test locally without worrying about rate limits or API failures
+- **evelop and test locally without worrying about rate limits or API failures

 # How to Enable Real API Integration
 To use real-time stock price data, follow these steps:

-**Sign up for a stock API provider (e.g. FinancialModelingPrep, Twelve Data, or Alpha Vantage).
+- **Sign up for a stock API provider (e.g. FinancialModelingPrep, Twelve Data, or Alpha Vantage).

-**Obtain your API key.
+- **Obtain your API key.

-**In SimpleTrader.WPF/appsettings.json, update the following:
+- **In SimpleTrader.WPF/appsettings.json, update the following:

 {